Winter WonderFest, Chicago

 Winterlude, Ottawa, Canada

-Three weekends are devoted to this winter festival that includes culinary events, ice carvings and snow sculptures, as well as Snowflake Kingdom, a snow playground filled with snow slides, obstacle courses and more fun the kids won't be able to get enough of!
+Three weekends are devoted to this winter festival that celebrates its 45th year in 2015.
+The festival includes culinary events, ice carvings and snow sculptures, as well as Snowflake Kingdom, a snow playground filled with snow slides, obstacle courses and more fun the kids won't be able to get enough of!
 Be sure to lace on some skates for Rideau Canal, the world's largest naturally frozen skating rink!